12. Processing Data in Groups

 It is a better solution (we are lucky; it might as well have been worse).
 But is it the best possible?
 Again, we cannot tell, alone in the dark.

 Does a potential suboptimality affect the way the data points are grouped?
 It is indeed the case here.
-Let us take a look at the contingency table for the two label vectors:
+Let’s look at the contingency table for the two label vectors:

 pd.DataFrame(dict(l1=l1, l2=l2)).value_counts().unstack(fill_value=0)